 Medicare comes in many different plans (known as “parts”) that all offer different forms of coverage.
 Your first step should be learning the difference between all of the options so you know what you’re getting with each one.

 Part A includes basic hospital, hospice, nursing facility care, and home health care.
 Most people have prepaid this during their working years, so Part A costs most people $0.00.

-Part B covers doctors and other providers, home health care, outpatient services, medical equipment, and preventative care (like well visits).
+Part B covers doctors (for example: primary care) and other providers, home health care, outpatient services, medical equipment, and preventative care (like well visits).
 Part B costs most people $170.10 per month but this is dependent on income.

 Medicare Supplements (once known as Medigap Plans) works with Parts A and B to fill the gaps, like the deductibles and copayments.
 They range in price between plans and between insurance companies.

 Part C (often called Medicare Advantage) offers a combination of A and B (and usually D).
 It often offers other benefits like dental and help with over-the-counter drug costs.
 You must have Part A and B in order to get Part C. (Sounds like alphabet soup, doesn’t it?)

 Part D is for prescription drug coverage.